-Is there something in your life that needs to be dealt with, but, because it involves emotional decision making, you’ve been putting if off?
+Is there something in your life that needs to be dealt with, but because it involves emotions and decision-making, you’ve been putting it off?
 Maybe a current problem or ongoing situation, something frustrating, hurtful or sad?
-Perhaps there’s a decision that you need to make, but you’ve not made it.
-So how can you take action?
+You need to take action, but you’re not sure how to do it without letting your emotions drive the train.

-Here we’ll cover the concept of heart breathing, a technique that helps you find focus and clarity to handle these tough situations and emotional decisions.
+You’ll also learn about heart breathing, a technique that helps you find focus and clarity.
 We’ll cover the scientific findings about the relationship between your brain and your heart, then explain the technique for you to try out yourself.
 As people attending Tony’s Date with Destiny and other seminars have learned, you’ll be able to change your emotional state and find the solutions you need, even for the most emotional decisions.

 Research shows that you have 60 times the energy coming out of the heart as you do the brain.
 No wonder your heart’s state dramatically impacts how your brain works.
 You can see the connection here looking at these brain and heart monitor readings of someone under stress: